Azerbaijan, Georgia & Armenia Explorer

 Accommodation: Hotel Porta Caucasia Kazbegi or Intourist Hotel or similar

-Day 10 : Gori And Borjomi
+Day 10 : Gori and Borjomi

 This morning we will visit the Uplistsikhe Cave Town (1st millennium BC), which is where the Great Silk Road used to pass.
 This is an old and interesting complex with dwelling quarters, wine-cellars, bakeries and a three-nave basilica church hewn out in rock.
 Afterwards we will visit the town of Gori - Stalin’s birth place; and the famous mineral water town of Borjomi.
 Its warm climate, mineral water springs, parks and forests made Borjomi a favourite summer resort for the aristocracy, and gave it its popular name of "the pearl of Caucasus".